 - The tilt in the structure kept getting worse.

-- This tower was originally built as a freestanding bell tower for the cathedral in Pisa.
+- It was originally built as a freestanding bell tower for the cathedral in Pisa.

-- As engineers stated, the tower is currently stable.
+- Engineers have stated that the tower is currently stable.